nu-childlab/Events-adults/README.md

 # Events Adults
 A collection of experiments based on examining comparisons of dynamic events.

+This experiment also uses Psychtoolbox version 3.0.12.
+For more information, see [the github page](https://github.com/Psychtoolbox-3/Psychtoolbox-3).

 ## How to Run
 Put the experiment script you want to run in a folder, along with the two images and the appropriate parameters file(s).
 Go to the Matlab command line, use cd to navigate to the directory with the script, and run it.